Vicente Ferreira Pastinha

 Vicente Ferreira Pastinha (April 5, 1889, Salvador, Bahia, Brazil – November 13, 1981), known as Mestre Pastinha, was a mestre of the Afro-Brazilian martial art capoeira and a codifier of the traditional capoeira Angola style.

-Mestre Pastinha was a brilliant capoeirista whose game was characterized by agility, quickness and intelligence.
+Mestre Pastinha was a capoeirista whose game was characterized by agility, quickness and intelligence.
 He demonstrated that even in his seventies, he could engage in acrobatics and outperform much younger capoeiristas.

 He choose not to introduce new kicks in order to preserve the original art.
-He wanted his students to improve the principal techniques (jinga consisting os cotoveladas and as joelhadas, as negativas, as cabeçadas, as rasteiras, as rabo de arraias, as chapas which includes chapa de costa and chapa empurrando, as meia luas which includes meia lua de costa, os cutiladas de mão/hand strikes, corta capim, as tesouras, and as aús, which always ends with a rolê in the sequência), that allow a proper jogo de dentro (inner game) or jogo de forra (outside/upright) game to develop.
+He wanted his students to improve the principal techniques (ginga, cotovelada, joelhada, negativa, cabeçada, rasteira, rabo de arraia, chapa de costa, chapa empurrando, meia lua, meia lua de costa, cutilada de mão/hand strikes, corta capim, tesoura, and aú with rolê), that allow a proper jogo de dentro (inner game) or jogo de fora (outside game) to develop.

 Pastinha was known as the "philosopher of capoeira" because of his use of many aphorisms.
-He made it his mission to clearly separate capoeira Angola from the violence.
+He made it his mission to clearly separate capoeira Angola from violence.

-Two principal Pastinha's disciples were mestres João Pequeno and João Grande.
+Two of Pastinha's principal disciples were mestres João Pequeno and João Grande.

 Life

 Pastinha was born on April 5, 1889, in Salvador.
-Little is documented about his family background, except that his mother, Maria Eugenia Ferreira, was a black woman from Bahia, and his father, José Pastiña, was a Spanish pedlar.
+Little is documented about his family background, except that his mother, Maria Eugenia Ferreira, was a woman from Bahia, and his father, José Pastiña, was a Spanish peddler.

-Pastinha's introduction to capoeira arouse from a need for self-defense.
-As a somewhat frail ten-year-old, he faced bullying from a larger boy in his Rua da Laranjeira neighborhood.
+Pastinha's introduction to capoeira arose from a need for self-defense.
+As a ten-year-old, he faced bullying from a larger boy in his neighborhood Rua da Laranjeira.
 Witnessing his predicament, an elderly African neighbor named Benedito, native of Angola, offered to teach him capoeira.
-After several months of training with him, Pastinha successfully beat the bully.
+After several months of training with him, Pastinha beat the bully.

 He continued his training with Benedito for two more years.
-Pastinha's teacher apparently did not use a berimbau, but only a drum, which seems to be common in Bahian capoeira at that time.
+Pastinha's teacher did not use a berimbau, but only a drum, which seems to be common in Bahian capoeira at that time.

 Navy School

 At the age of 12, Pastinha began his apprenticeship at the Navy School in Salvador.

 During his time in the Navy, Pastinha received instruction in fencing, jack-knife techniques, and Swedish gymnastics.
 His musical talents also flourished under the guidance of the renowned musician Anacleto Vidal da Cunha.
 It is likely that he played, perhaps the horn, in the Navy orchestra.
 Pastinha's own accounts suggest that he even shared his knowledge of capoeira with some of his fellow sailors.

-At the age of 20, in 1910, he left the Navy.
+He left the Navy at the age of 20 in 1910.